andyliuamzn/aws-analytics-workshop-day2-assessment/msk-quiz-3.md

 ## Questions

-1. Please compare the BK1's CpuUser and BK2's CpuUser metrics, and describe what you observed.
+1. Please compare the CpuUser metric of the brokers in your cluster, and describe what you observed.
 2. What is the possible reason ?
 3. Do you have any idea about how to solve the above issue ? e.g update or increase the configuration etc.